 What is Modified Broad Match?
-Essential Guide for 2021
+Essential Guide

 Modified broad match targeting is one of four primary keyword match types that digital marketers can choose to customize their keyword targeting in Google Ads campaigns.
 Keyword match types determine how much search volume you may receive for each keyword by broadening or restricting the definition of a “match”.

 In this essential guide, we’re taking a deeper look at modified broad match targeting and how it fits into the overall puzzle of keyword match types.